syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

 8. Setup is uninstalled.

-	> Note: * x.x.x.x need to be replaced with the Webkit version installed in your machine.* Above steps applicable from the version 13.2.0.x.
+	N> * x.x.x.x need to be replaced with the Webkit version installed in your machine.* Above steps applicable from the version 13.2.0.x.